 Keith Schilling said about the conference, “At this time of volatile market conditions, the threat of a global recession and fears about the security of individuals’ wealth, the media are increasingly focusing on the private wealth of high-profile people.
 We are seeing a trend in the media towards ‘money being the new celebrity’ and we are working with our high-net worth clients to advise them how to protect their reputations and manage their own and their families private lives.
 This conference is on at a time of unprecedented financial turmoil and proves just how important an issue it is.”

-Schillings is one of Britain’s top law firms specialising in reputation management as it relates to international corporations, brands, celebrities and high-profile business people.
-The firm’s track-record in defamation, privacy and copyright cases is second to none.
+Schillings is one of Britain’s top law firms dedicated to safeguarding the reputations of international corporations, brands, celebrities and high-profile business people.
+The firm’s track-record in defamation, privacy and copyright cases, as well as dispute resolution is second to none.